 In the later seasons of the show — starting around season 8's "The Itchy & Scratchy & Poochie Show," an extended riff on this theme — nearly any appearance of Comic Book Guy heralds one of these.

 An in-universe example appears in a sequence where Bart has a daydream about being a jaded, bitter rock star.
 During a concert he informs the audience that he's going to play a new song entitled "Me Fans Are Stupid Pigs".
 Cue an outburst of squealing and fawning from said fans.

 South Park: When Stan and Kyle finally reach their goal in scoring 1,000,000 points on Guitar Hero, instead of saying something along the lines of "You're a rock star!" the game mocks them and says they're fags for playing the game so much.

 During the episode of The Boondocks where Grandpa fights an old blind man, the show stops before the killing blow and Huey muses to the audience that they could be reading a book right now.
 The screen stays still a few more seconds, like the show is telling you to do something better with your time than watch two old men beat each other.

 ReBoot: When Enzo and Dot are in a zombie shooter game, they discuss the brutality of it.

-In season 2 finale of My Little Pony: Friendship Is Magic, Princess Cadence comments on Pinkie Pie's plans for her wedding reception: "Perfect! ...if we were celebrating a six-year-old's birthday party", even though that's basically the target audience of the show.
-Justified, though, since it's really the Big Bad impersonating real Cadence.
+In season 2 finale of My Little Pony: Friendship Is Magic, Princess Cadance comments on Pinkie Pie's plans for her wedding reception: "Perfect! ...if we were celebrating a six-year-old's birthday party", even though that's basically the target audience of the show.
+Justified, though, since it's really the Big Bad impersonating real Cadance.